phiresky/joint-multilingual-speech-recognition-and-language-id/paper.md

 # Motivation and Goals

-The paper [@wa17a] is a follow-up to the authors' previous paper [@wa17].
-The goal is to extend the same end-to-end architecture to recognize speech in multiple languages.
+The given paper [@wa17a] is a follow-up to the authors' previous paper [@wa17].
+The goal is to extend the same end-to-end architecture using hybrid Attention and Connectionist Temporal Classification (CTC) to recognize speech in multiple languages.
 In addition, the authors want to explicitly identify the spoken language.
 The model is trained jointly for all of the ten languages (EN, JP, CH, DE, ES, FR, IT, NL, PT, RU) in an end-to-end fashion, i.e. it is directly trained from input speech sequence to output text sequence, with no manual alignment, no lexicon, and no phoneme pronounciation maps.
-The model is shared between the languages.
+The model is fully shared between the languages.
 The results should show whether transfer learning between languages works by checking whether performance for one languages increases when adding data from a different language.

 <!--